 Though I was making great headway with my new career in Pilates, my pace slowed down when I was hit by a car, crossing the street to get to Trader Joe’s.
 It immediately sucked because all I wanted was tacos.
 Fortunately, I wasn’t hurt too seriously.
 Unfortunately, I sustained a concussion.
 My personal Pilates practice was an essential factor in my full recovery.
 Pilates is life-changing.
 Self-care is not selfish.
 I’m the healthiest I’ve ever been because of Pilates, and I am excited to share the benefits of Pilates with you.

 It’s my calling to help people like you reach your goals, and be the healthiest version of yourself.
 I believe this with all my heart.
 I’m unconditionally inspired by the stories of my clients, friends, and family — and I would love to learn about your story.

-Krissy is dedicated to learning new ways to help her clients, and has completed the following education courses:
+Krissy is dedicated to learning new ways to help her clients, and has completed the following certifications and continuing education courses:

 Little Bridge Pilates

-Kinesthetic Anatomy & Biomechanics of Motion for the Spine and Trunk
+Kinesthetic Anatomy & Biomechanics of Motion: The Spine and Trunk

 - Knee Joint Harmony